ModifyDBCluster - Amazon Relational Database Service

 DomainIAMRoleName

-Specify the name of the IAM role to be used when making API calls to the Directory Service.
+The name of the IAM role to use when making API calls to the Directory Service.

 Type: String